hofmannedv/cheatsheets/README.md

 - Russian (for Bash shortcuts, only)

-The cheatsheet for package management under Red Hat Linux, Fedora, and CentOS is available in English, currently.
+The cheatsheet for package management under Red Hat Linux, Fedora, and CentOS is available in English, and German, currently.
 Further translations will follow shortly.

 ## License